polgarp/polgarp.github.io/_posts/9am26/Using-personas.md

 So how to get a team of designers to start with personas.

-As with other similar efforts, there needs to be a clear problem to solve (for example teams not having a common image who they need to solve problems for), and personas need to fit with the already established ways of working.
+As with other similar efforts, there needs to be a clear problem to solve (for example teams not having a common picture who they need to solve problems for), and personas need to fit with the already established ways of working.
 For example unless there is already a practice of talking to customers, it will be very hard to create actually useful personas.

-The other common problem I see is usually getting personas right, efforts often stop with creating a first a version, while getting to useful personas takes time spent with testing them, updating the data, and iterating on the structure and presentation.
+The other common difficulty I see in getting personas right, is how efforts often stop with creating a first version.
+While getting to useful personas takes time in itself, additional time testing them also needs to be considered, as updating the data, and iterating on the structure and presentation.

 Ultimately as with any other tool, personas need to be useful throughout the design process to make them sensible to create.